YingyiLiu/HAMS/README.md

 * Huiyu Wu, Chenliang Zhang, Yi Zhu, Wei Li, Decheng Wan, Francis Noblesse (2017).
 "A global approximation to the Green function for diffraction radiation of water waves." _European Journal of Mechanics-B/Fluids_, 65: 54-64.

-The finite-depth Green function is using a fortran subroutine named FinGreen3D (https://github.com/YingyiLiu/FinGreen3D) developed by Dr. Yingyi Liu.
+The finite-depth Green function is using a fortran subroutine FinGreen3D (https://github.com/YingyiLiu/FinGreen3D) developed by Dr. Yingyi Liu.
 For the detailed theory you may refer to the following two papers:

 * Yingyi Liu, Shigeo Yoshida, Changhong Hu, Makoto Sueyoshi, Liang Sun, Junliang Gao, Peiwen Cong, Guanghua He (2018).
 "A reliable open-source package for performance evaluation of floating renewable energy systems in coastal and offshore regions." _Energy Conversion and Management_, 174: 516-536.